Learn-Write-Repeat/Web-Development/wd-cp-2/Readme.md

 ## Toics that you neeed to do the research

 > Intro to ReactJS
-1. Why do we need a framework like ReactJS?
+1. History of front end libraries
-2. diffrence between javascript and typescript
+2. diffrence beteeen AngularJS, ReactJS and VueJS
-3. diffrence beteeen AngularJS, ReactJS and VueJS
+3. Intro to JSX
 4. How React actually performs the DOM manipulation
 5. intro to WebPack and Babel
 6. Intro to ES6 and ES7 syntax